-There are advanced procedures that help to diagnose oral diseases, disorders, and conditions.
-We offer time-sensitive treatment, same-day crowns, laser dentistry, digital technology, advanced procedures for complex facial pain and oral diseases.
+Dr. Thoppay provides advanced evaluation for jaw pain and TMJ-related conditions and provides laser therapies, trigger injections, minimally invasive jaw management treatments, and other remedial measures.
+We offer time-sensitive appointments and advanced treatment procedures for complex facial pain and oral diseases.
 The following advanced procedures are available at our center.

-We apply digital technology and advanced tools to provide time-efficient treatments such as photobiomodulation, trigger injections, TMD non-invasive therapies.
-We offer a quick turnaround time on your lab-dependent treatments.
+We apply digital technology and advanced tools to provide time-efficient treatments such as photobiomodulation, trigger injections, and TMD non-invasive therapies.
+We offer a quick turnaround time on mouthguards and TMD therapy-related oral appliances.

 Cone Beam CT

-This is a low-dose radiation advanced imaging technique that provides finer details to aid diagnosis.
-Imaging for Orofacial diseases and clinical reports help in evaluating, orofacial pain, airway assessment TMJ analysis, and certain orofacial conditions.
+This low-dose radiation advanced imaging technique provides finer details to aid diagnosis.
+Imaging for Orofacial diseases and clinical reports help evaluate orofacial pain, airway assessment, TMJ analysis, and certain orofacial conditions.

 A trigger point injection involves the injection of medication directly into the pain triggering points.
 The injection technique uses medications such as a long-acting numbing medication or Botox based on your clinical needs.
-Trigger point injections treat a number of conditions including fibromyalgia, headache, and myofascial pain syndrome in the oral and maxillofacial regions.
+Trigger point injections treat several conditions, including fibromyalgia, headache, and myofascial pain syndrome in the oral and maxillofacial regions.
 Botox or a local anesthetic may be used depending on your diagnosis.

 How does laser therapy work?

 Lasers produce intense beams of light at specific wavelengths.
-When the right wavelength at the right intensity is used at the correct anatomical location for the right amount of time we can stimulate repair, resolve inflammation, and reduce pain.
-In Dentistry two types of lasers are used.
+When the right wavelength at the right intensity is used at the correct anatomical location for the right time, we can stimulate repair, resolve inflammation, and reduce pain.
+In Dentistry, two types of lasers are used.
 They are hard tissue and soft tissue lasers depending on the wavelength.

-One of the primary mechanisms is the effect of light on cytochrome c oxidase and consequently the unbinding of nitric oxide and release of ATP leading to improved cellular function.
-For anti-inflammatory effects, we have found a measurable reduction in PGE2, TNF Alpha, and IL-6 in the synovia surrounding damaged tendons and for analgesia, high-intensity lasers over nerve supply can inhibit fast axonal flow.
+One of the primary mechanisms is the effect of light on cytochrome c oxidase and, consequently, the unbinding of nitric oxide and release of ATP, leading to improved cellular function.
+For anti-inflammatory effects, we have found a measurable reduction in PGE2, TNF Alpha, and IL-6 in the synovia surrounding damaged tendons.
+For analgesia, high-intensity lasers over nerve supply can inhibit fast axonal flow.
 In addition, high-intensity single-point lasers can release trigger points and treat acupuncture points instead of needles.

 Who can benefit from laser therapy?

-There are wide applications of laser therapy in orofacial disease, disorders, and oral conditions.
-This is basically a non-pharmacological therapy that can benefit without any significant side effects.
-Conditions such as oral lesions, mucositis, burning mouth syndrome, facial pain are known to be chronic.
+Laser therapy has wide applications in orofacial disease, disorders, and oral conditions.
+This is a non-pharmacological therapy that can benefit without any significant side effects.
+Conditions such as oral lesions, mucositis, burning mouth syndrome, and facial pain are known to be chronic.
 The management of these conditions can be complex.
-Medical management may have side effects and surgical management may not provide much benefit.
+Medical management may have side effects, and surgical management may not provide much benefit.
 Such conditions can benefit from laser therapy.
-Additionally, conditions such as chronic periodontal conditions, tissue inflammation, and inflammatory conditions may benefit from therapy.
+Additionally, therapy may benefit chronic periodontal conditions, tissue inflammation, and inflammatory conditions.